This post may contain affiliate links . Read my full Disclosure Policy.

 These Sourdough Dinner Rolls are super soft, fluffy, and full of buttery flavor.
 They can be made in one day, making them a quick and easy sourdough recipe!
 Made with just 7 simple ingredients these rolls are sure to become your new go-to dinner roll.

 Whether you are brand new to sourdough or have been making it for years, this recipe is perfect for all skill levels.
 It’s straightforward and requires minimal steps with a forgiving timeline.
 These soft, pillowy rolls covered with butter are the perfect combination, making it hard to have just one!
+These rolls are the perfect size for sliders, or use my Sourdough Hamburger Bun recipe for a full-sized burger.
 If you want a sweet roll, check out my Sourdough Hawaiian Roll recipe!

 Reasons you will love this recipe